AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/file-storage-low-specific-page-loads-are-slow.md

 ---
+description: This article provides a solution for the issue of low disk space caused by large, rich images.
+labels: Fastly,Magento Commerce,Magento Commerce Cloud,disk space,how to,image optimization,page loads slow,storage,Adobe Commerce,cloud infrastructure,on-premises
 title: File storage low, specific page loads are slow
-labels: Fastly,Magento Commerce,Magento Commerce Cloud,disk space,how to,image optimization,page loads slow,storage,Adobe Commerce,cloud infrastructure,on-premises
 ---

+# File storage low, specific page loads are slow

 This article provides a solution for the issue of low disk space caused by large, rich images.